On this page

 You can add the Interceptor using the following two methods:

-• Add the following code in your DbContext:
+• Add the following code in DbContext:

 csharp